amirqlz/amirqlz/README.md

 - 👋 Hi, I’m @amirqlz
-- 👀 I’m interested in we dveloping
+- 👀 I’m interested in
 - 🌱 I’m currently learning it
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...